 Cancellations and Refunds

-If you cancel the DNA testing you have ordered prior to the sample being received at our office, a refund may be given, usually less a handling fee that varies based on the amount of time that has passed since the purchase:
+If you cancel the DNA testing you ordered prior to the sample being received at our office, a refund may be issued, typically, minus a handling fee that varies based on the amount of time that has passed since the purchase.
+If a kit has shipped, there will be a $12.95 deduction for shipping, in addition to:

-- If cancelled within the first year from the initial order, there will be a $15 or 10% deduction from the amount paid, whichever is greater.
+- If canceled within the first year from the initial order, there will be a $15 or 5% deduction from the amount paid, whichever is greater.

-- If cancelled between one year and three years from initial order, there will be a 25% deduction from the amount paid.
+- If canceled between one year and two years from initial order, there will be a 25% deduction from the amount paid.

-- If cancelled after three years from initial order, there will be a 50% deduction from the amount paid.
+- If canceled between two and three years from initial order, there will be a 50% deduction from the amount paid.

 We will not issue refunds on testing that is in process or completed, including transfers.
 Once a sample has been sent to our office and checked in, the full cost of the test is absolutely non-refundable.